mmetsa/javascript-projects/README.md

-# Javascript course project folder

-## Maiko Metsalu - IADB185064
+# Monorepo for different JS projects I have done

+## I, Maiko Metsalu, am the only author of all code written in this repository

+Feel free to ask me any questions about the code I have written

-## Docker image hosted on https://mmetsa-jsapps.azurewebsites.net/
+## Docker image not currently hosted